tnyandoro/library/README.md

 ## Acknowledgments

 - The Bootstrap theme credit goes to [Bootswatch](https://bootswatch.com/)
-- This project was inspired by the [Microverse](https:www.microverse.org) for the capstone program
+- This project was inspired by the [Microverse](https://www.microverse.org/) for the  program

 ## 📝 License